apache/druid/docs/content/Design.md

 Druid is architected as a grouping of systems each with a distinct role and together they form a working system.
 The name comes from the Druid class in many role-playing games: it is a shape-shifter, capable of taking many different forms to fulfill various different roles in a group.

 Each of the systems, or components, described below also has a dedicated page with more details.
-You can find the page in the menu on the left, or click the link in the component's description.
+You can find the page in the menu on the right, or click the link in the component's description.

 The node types that currently exist are: